-The opportunity to take graduate courses prior to completing a baccalaureate degree is conditional upon acceptance into The Graduate School.
+The opportunity to take graduate courses prior to completing a baccalaureate degree is conditional upon acceptance into the CGCE.
 Minimum admission requirements include an undergraduate GPA of 3.0 in the major and 2.75 overall.
-During the junior year, interested undergraduate students should submit an application, three letters of reference, a prospectus of study, a GMAT score, and an application fee to The Graduate School.
-Students accepted into The Graduate School are expected to maintain an overall GPA of 3.0 for all graduate courses.
+During the junior year, interested undergraduate students should submit an application, three letters of reference, a prospectus of study, a GMAT score, and an application fee to the CGCE.
+Students accepted into the CGCE are expected to maintain an overall GPA of 3.0 for all graduate courses.